jassics/security-study-plan/common-skills-study-plan.md

 12. find
 13. grep
 14. ifconfig
-15. learn basics of regular expression as well.
+15. learn the basics of regular expression as well.
 16. start and stop services
-17. basic understand of /opt /tmp and log, server locations
+17. basic understanding of /opt /tmp and log server locations
-18. comfortable in running scripts written in various languages like python, ruby, go etc.
+18. comfortable running scripts written in various languages like Python, ruby, go, etc.

 ### Books
 1. [Linux Basics for Hackers: Recommended](https://www.amazon.in/Linux-Basics-Hackers-Networking-Scripting/dp/1593278551/)